Rishitbuilds/Titanic-EDA-Project-/README.md

 **Rishit**

-Aspiring Python Developer | Building Projects and Learning by Practice
+Python Developer | Building Projects and Learning by Practice